gVallverdu/pychemcurv/README.rst

     conda env create -f environment.yml

 Run the above install command with ``requirements_all.txt`` or ``environment_all.yml`` for a complete installation including dash and jupyter.
 It is advised to install the package in a dedicated environment.

 Citing pychemcurv
 =================

-Julia Sabalot-Cuzzubbo, Germain Vallverdu, Jacky Cresson and Didier Bégué, *Relating the shape of a molecule and its reactivity - Haddon's Curvature and the Pyramidalization Angle*
+Julia Sabalot-Cuzzubbo, Germain Vallverdu, Jacky Cresson and Didier Bégué, *Relating the shape of a molecule and its reactivity - Haddon's Curvature and the Pyramidalization Angle*, *Under review*

 Licence and contact
 ===================